csijcs/snakepipes/README.rst

 There will be various folder outputs, including some QC, and the peak files will be in the MACS2 folder.
 For narrow peaks, the macs2 output will end in ".narrowPeaks", and we have added chr to the chromosome numbers in the file ending in ".chr.narrowPeaks"

-Also, creating indices will take some time so you may want to run it in screen to avoid interruptions. (i.e. just add screen -dm before your command, like this:
+Also, running pipelines will take some time so you may want to run it in screen to avoid interruptions. (i.e. just add screen -dm before your command, like this:

 ``screen -dm ChIP-seq -d /PATH/TO/OUTPUT/DIR --fromBam /PATH/TO/bam/rename --configfile /PATH/TO/snakepipes/from_bam.yaml --local -j 10 --single-end hg19 sample_config.yaml``